vele616/monorepo/packages/jobboard/website/content/jobs/manager-voice-input-and-speech-synthesis-current-job-openings-at-magic-leap-inc--sdlzL.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "If you have 7+ years of experience in software services development and productization, including 2+ years as technical/team lead in speech processing or related field, Current Job Openings at Magic Leap, Inc. is looking for someone with your knowledge."
+summary: "If you have 7+ years of experience in software services development and productization, including 2+ years as technical/team lead in speech processing or related field, Magic Leap, Inc. is looking for someone with your knowledge."
 summaryBackup: "Love #ui/ux, #nodejs, #python?
 Check out this job post!"
 featured: 10
 ---